 The plants want good light, water, and conditions, but the marijuana grow room is only half-built, and lacks equipment and function.

-Failing to Use Reverse Osmosis Water
+Use Reverse Osmosis Water

 Allowing Diseases, Pests, Pets Into Marijuana Grow Room

 Outside air, and outsiders, are massive threats to your cannabis plants.

 Growers allow spider mites, thrips, aphids, fungus gnats, gray mold, powdery mildew or other cannabis attackers into their grow room.

 “Pests and diseases come in on clones, on people and pets, and in the air.
 You can block those vectors.
 There’s an old saying: an ounce of prevention is worth a pound of cure.
 My variation is: an ounce of prevention is worth two pounds of buds,” Straumietis quips.